About identity and access management

 Identity management allows you to manage which users and services are able to connect to your project in Cognite Data Fusion.
 In other words, which principals Cognite Data Fusion will be able to authenticate.
 Only authenticated principals will be able to interact with Cognite Data Fusion to retrieve or store data there.

 Cognite Data Fusion authenticates users against the organization's Identity Provider, and the organization controls which users are authenticated.
-Any user they for example disable in Azure AD, will not be able to log into applications and see data from Cognite Data Fusion.
+Any user they for example disable in Azure AD, will not be able to sign in to applications and see data from Cognite Data Fusion.
 They can also create guest users in the identity provider, to allow for users from other organizations to be authenticated.

 Valid user domains